 Each student must have a faculty supervisor, selected by mutual agreement between the student and the faculty member.
 If an advisor is not arranged prior to the student's arrival on campus, the approach faculty will assign a temporary advisor at the start of the first semester.
 Students should then arrange for their Phase I supervisor (which could be the temporary advisor, or someone else) before the middle of the first semester.
 The supervisor helps the student develop an appropriate Plan of Study (iPOS) and prepare a publishable paper of original research.
-The faculty supervisor must be amember in good standing of the Anthropology Graduate Faculty.
-By the end of the first semester, the student selects another two faculty members to serve on the MA committee, although a committee may be optional in some approaches.
-The student files the Committee Formation form for the MA committee with the Academic Success Specialist.
+The faculty supervisor must be a member in good standing of the Anthropology Graduate Faculty.
+By the end of the Spring semester, the student selects another two faculty members to serve on the MA committee.
+The student files the Committee Formation form for the MA committee with the Graduate Student Academic Support Specialist.